 - Work collaboratively with all professional societies and organizations interested in the well-being and care of the elderly.

-- Geriatric TBI review article authored by the members of the committee—in process
+- The Geriatric TBI review article, authored by the members of the committee, was published in JTACS in 2018.

-- R21/R33 grant submission to the National Institute of Aging for a Geriatric Trauma Research Center—currently being written under the leadership of Dr. Bellal Joseph through GeriTrac
+- The R21/R33 grant was submitted to the National Institute of Aging for a Geriatric Trauma Research Center under the leadership of Dr. Bellal Joseph through GeriTraC.

-- In collaboration with members of Dr. Karen Brasel’s Critical Care Committee, Drs.
-Orlando Kirton, Jay Yelon, and Ty Putnam are conducting a review of major critical care papers to evaluate the relevance to, and participation of, geriatric acute care surgery patients.
+- In collaboration with members of the Critical Care Committee, and under the leadership of Dr. Karen Brasel, Drs.
+Orlando Kirton, Jay Yelon, and Ty Putnam are conducting a review of major critical care papers to evaluate their relevance to, and participation of, geriatric acute care surgery patients.

-- Educate providers about the physiologic and anatomic changes that affect the well-being of the elderly, specifically as they relate to injury incidence and recovery, and develop evidence-based guidelines for common injuries and acute surgical illnesses that affect the well-being of the elderly, and develop guidelines that promote the maximal functional recovery of the elderly.
+- Educate providers about the physiologic and anatomic changes that affect the well-being of the elderly, specifically as they relate to injury incidence and recovery, and develop evidence-based guidelines for common injuries and acute surgical illnesses that affect the well-being of the elderly and that promote maximal functional recovery of the elderly.